eridur-de/mightyscape-1.1-zipmirror-deprecated/README.md

 # MightyScape for Inkscape 1.0+ - ZIP ARCHIVE MIRROR

+# This repo is deprecated now.
+Please see https://github.com/eridur-de/mightyscape-1.2-zipmirror

 Welcome to the zip archive mirror of MightyScape, which has it's roots at:
 - https://gitea.fablabchemnitz.de/FabLab_Chemnitz/mightyscape-1.X
 - https://github.com/vmario89/mightyscape-1.X